Rescue

 1. Ropes

-Ropes are a very important tool long years ago.
-It is humane from the start.
-In daily life, it helps in many ways.
+Ropes are very important tool for long years ago.
+It is with humane from the start.
+In daily life it helps in many ways.

 A tool that is used in emergency services to save human lives